T2PeNBiX99wcoxKv3A4g/Always-Mist/README.md

     * Type: `boolean`
     * Default: `false`
     * Description:
-        * Turn on the rest bench in mist maze
+        * Turn on the rest bench in the mist maze.

 ## Known issue